balazshevesi/clothing-webshop/README.md

 ## prio 1

-- [ ] Build filter/browse section of the website
+- [ ] get nav links from the backend, also put in so that the "listing view page" has a link to view the brand, and a link to view the category

 ## prio 2